nstephenh/Clarent-FE/README.md

 Access the server at http://localhost:5173/ (Port 5173 by default, if you configure it to something else in Vite then it'll be there instead).

-You will also need the local dev talishar backend running.
+You will also need the local dev clarent backend running.

 If you have problems running the development server, come to the discord and ask for help.